Reinsurance Support Services Business License in Dubai: Cost and Requirements

 Operating from a Dubai South free zone entity provides 100 per cent foreign ownership, zero corporate tax on qualifying income, and no restrictions on profit repatriation, making it a commercially attractive base for international reinsurance support operators looking to serve the region.

-Licence Requirements and Compliance Obligations
+License Requirements and Compliance Obligations

 To apply for a Reinsurance Support Services Business License at Dubai South, applicants must prepare a comprehensive application package.
 Required documentation typically includes a detailed business plan, certified passport copies of all shareholders and directors, proof of residential address, bank reference letters, and a No Objection Certificate for any applicant who is currently a UAE resident under another visa.

-Because this licence covers regulated financial activity, applicants must also obtain approval from the UAE Insurance Authority or the relevant supervisory body before commencing operations.
+Because this license covers regulated financial activity, applicants must also obtain approval from the UAE Insurance Authority or the relevant supervisory body before commencing operations.
 This regulatory clearance is a prerequisite for certain activities within the 6629.01 scope and must be secured in parallel with or prior to the free zone licensing process.

 Foreign Ownership and Structural Options